ericmedvet/slides/intro-ml-er-2223/05-random-forest.md

 "Experimentally", it turns out that:
 - with a reasonably large $n\\subtext{tree}$, **bagging is better than single tree learning**
-  - "reasoanly large" = tens or few hundreds
+  - "reasonably large" = tens or few hundreds
   - "better" = produces more effective models
 - if you further increase $n\\subtext{tree}$, there's **no overfitting**